 Natural Gas Vehicle (NGV) Grant

 The Texas Commission on Environmental Quality (TCEQ) administers the Texas NGV Grant Program as part of the Texas Emissions Reduction Plan (TERP).
 The NGV Grant Program provides grants to replace existing medium- and heavy-duty vehicles with new, converted, or repowered natural gas or propane vehicles that operate in one or more of the eligible counties for at least 75% of the activity life.
 Qualifying vehicles must be on-road vehicles with a gross vehicle weight rating of more than 8,500 pounds, operate on at least 60% natural gas or propane, and be certified to current federal emissions standards.
-The program is not currently accepting applications (verified July 2019).
 Additional terms and conditions apply.
-For more information, including eligibility and the application form, see the TCEQ TERP website and Request for Grant Applications.
+For more information, including eligibility and the application form, see the TCEQ TERP website.
 (Reference Texas Statutes Health and Safety Code 394)

 Natural Gas Vehicle (NGV) Weight Exemption